Layou, Village

 The Layou River is the heart of the village’s natural beauty and economic activity.
 On its banks lies the Layou Tourism Facility, which promotes sustainable tourism through eco-friendly activities such as river tubing, fishing, and nature walks.
 The river’s proximity to Layou Beach adds to the village’s appeal, offering a tranquil spot for picnics and relaxation.
 At the same time, the Caribbean Sea provides opportunities for small-scale fishing, a traditional livelihood for the local population.

-The village’s role in Dominica’s Eco-Tourism Development Programme (ETDP) is crucial, as the program encourages sustainable practices that preserve Layou’s natural resources while promoting eco-tourism.
+The village’s role in Dominica’s Eco-Tourism Development Programme (ETDP) is crucial.
+The program encourages sustainable practices that preserve Layou’s natural resources while promoting eco-tourism.
 Visitors to Layou are often drawn to the serene and picturesque environment, making it a growing destination for nature lovers.

 An integral part of Layou’s cultural and social life is the annual Titiwi Festival, which celebrates the local titiwi fish—a small, flavorful species that swims upstream during spawning season.
 The festival draws both locals and visitors, offering a chance to taste traditional dishes made from the titiwi fish, participate in cultural events, and enjoy the scenic backdrop of the Layou River.